JRRS1982/Kata/README.md

 ### Algorithm

-- Step by step process that take you from input to output
+- Step by step a process that take you from input to output
-- Handles edge cases and valid example inputs
+- Handle edge cases and valid example inputs
 - Code will depend on the algorithm

 ### Code